bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cole.md

 4. Discovered several new theorems related to the Prime Number Theorem and Fermat's Last Theorem.
 5. Received the Fields Medal, the highest honor in mathematics, in 2011.

 Born 20 September 1861, Ashland, Massachusetts, USA.
-Died 26 May1926, New York, USA.
+Died 26 May 1926, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cole/)